Teaching that we all have stewardship for the world in which we live

 5th Grade Trip

 Marine Biology is an emphasis in fifth grade.
-In the spring, fifth grade students travel by ferry boat to Catalina Island, Cherry Cove, for a five-day, four-night marine science trip.
-The students stay in permanent tents on the Catalina Island Marine Institute (CIMI) campus.
-This program is in part directed by Guided Discoveries, a non-profit founded in 1978 with the goal of making a difference in children's lives through science.
+In the spring, fifth grade students travel by ferry boat to Catalina Island for a five-day, four-night marine science trip.
+The students stay in permanent tents on the Mountain and Sea Adventures campus.

-The CIMI trip is included in the cost of tuition.
+The Catalina Island trip is included in the cost of tuition.
 No additional fees are assessed.

 6th Grade Trip

 In January, sixth grade students fly to Jackson Hole, Wyoming, to attend the Teton Science School for a full six days (Sunday – Friday).
 The Teton Science School was founded in 1967 as a non-profit educational organization with the goal of teaching students from all over the United States about natural and cultural history, while exploring the Greater Yellowstone Geo-ecosystem.